ROvACC/training-docs/docs/source/airports/bucharest-tma/LROP.rst

 In real life, LROP airport is closed for VFR traffic.

-On VATSIM, VFR traffic is permitted to fly at LROP.
+On VATSIM, VFR traffic is permitted to fly at LROP, only if IFR workload permits.

 VFR aircrafts shall request clearance from DEL.
 The maximum cleared altitude which a VFR could climb in CTR Otopeni is 1500 ft (AMSL) by QNH, to maintain the minimum vertical separation between aircrafts in  (minimum descend at 2500 ft by QNH) and below TMA.

 Traffic pattern is allowed only in the North side of the airport and performed only on runway no. 2 (08L / 26R).
+It is forbidden when doing VFR traffic pattern to cross the extended centerline of the adjacent runway.

 In the South of Bucharest Henri Coanda Airport, there is LRTRA4 area, restricted area activated by ATC from the ground until 1017 ft AMSL.
 If it is active, arrival traffic at runway no. 1 (08R/26L) will not be affected.